 6. What is a Negligent Operator Hearing?

-- get a driver’s license suspension set aside.4
+- get your driver’s license suspension set aside.4

 You have only 10 days after receiving the letter to request a NOTS hearing.